The message for more than 60 girls from at-risk Long Beach neighborhoods was "Dare to Dream" - just like one of Disney's most popular princesses did.

 The Disney princess dreamed of opening a restaurant, a dream that several girls in the audience said they shared.
 But whether it's becoming a doctor, lawyer, nurse or astronaut, the girls were encouraged to follow their hearts and realize their dream is special and achievable.

-Disney On Ice, which will be offering shows all weekend at the Long Beach Arena, invited girls from area Girl Scout groups to be part of a special program
+Disney On Ice, which will be offering shows all weekend at the Long Beach Arena, invited girls from area Girl Scout groups to be part of a special program this week intended to boost self-esteem and teach the girls first hand that anything is possible.

 In addition to meeting and taking pictures with Tiana, Long Beach City Councilwoman Suja Lowenthal was in attendance to share her background and secrets of success.